bitovi/academy/src/debugging-javascript/1-scope.md

 ## What you need to know

-Chrome's developer tools allow you to inspect variables in the scope.
+Chrome’s developer tools allow you to inspect variables in the scope.
 For example, consider the following code from the [learn-advanced-javascript/closures] training: